 Financial Wellness

 Estate planning is the process of organizing and arranging your assets to help ensure they’re transferred according to your wishes upon your death or incapacitation.
-Creating a comprehensive estate plan can help protect your loved ones and your assets.
+Creating a comprehensive estate plan can help protect your loved ones and your assets — and give you peace of mind.

-Estate plans are an essential part of your end-of-life plan, but the process can be complex — especially if you have a large number of assets.
+Estate plans are an essential part of your end-of-life plan, but the process can be complex — especially if you have a large number of assets and/or complicated wishes for their distribution.

 There's no one-size-fits-all method for creating an estate plan.
 The specifics will depend on your individual circumstances.
-But these steps can help you get organized and begin the process with ease.
+But these steps can help you get organized and begin the estate planning process.

 Prioritize assembling an experienced team to help you create your estate plan.
 Some of the professionals you may want to include on this team are a financial advisor, a tax professional, and an estate planning attorney to map out a complete, customized estate plan.